 Arrive in Delhi at any time.
+Opt to book an arrival transfer with G Adventures and be picked up by Women on Wheels, a Planeterra-supported project.
+This program provides safe and reliable transport for women travellers, while providing a dignified livelihood for local women from resource-poor communities.
 There are no planned activities, so check into to the hotel (check-in time is 12.00 midday) and enjoy the city.
 In the evening, you will meet your fellow group members to go over the details of your trip.
 Check the notice board to see what time and where the group meeting will be held.

 Day 8, Estimate Travel Time: 4 hours Today we travel by train from Agra to Jhansi before jumping in a tempo, a large type of auto rickshaw to the picturesque town of Orchha (approx 4 hrs).
 We spend time here enjoying the peaceful rural charm of this riverside town.
 Sitting on the banks of the Betwa River, Orchha is the perfect antidote to the chaos of India’s cities.
 Experience a piece of the ‘real’ India, one that will likely change your image of this diverse country.
 A typical, small Indian town, Orchha owes its popularity to an architectural heritage bequeathed it, by its history as the oldest and highest in rank of all the Bundela states.
 Orchha dates back to the 16th century when it was founded by the Bundela chief Rudra Pratap.
 In the early 17th century, Raja Jujhar Singh rebelled against the Mughal emperor Shah Jahan, whose armies devastated the state and occupied Orchha from 1635 to 1641.
 Orchha was the only Bundela state not subjugated by the Marathas in the 18th century.
 Hamir Singh, who ruled from 1848 to 1874, was elevated to Maharaja in 1865.
 Maharaja Pratap Singh (born 1854, died 1930), who succeeded to the throne in 1874, devoted himself entirely to the development of his state, himself designing most of the engineering and irrigation works executed during his reign.
 In 1901, the state had an area of over 2000 sq. mi, and population of over 300 000, warranted a 15-gun salute, and its Maharajas bore the hereditary title of First of the Princes of Bundelkhand, all hard to believe as you wander the sleepy town as it appears today.
 Eventually, Vir Singh, Pratap Singh's successor, merged his state with the Union of India on January 1, 1950.
 With our local guide, we explore some of the many temples and palaces spread along the river and surrounding countryside, including the town’s imposing 17th century fort, Chaturbhuj temple built on a vast platform of stone, and the numerous cenotaphs that dot the landscape.
 Remember to make time for the evening puja ceremony between 7pm and 8pm - at the Ram Raja Temple.
 We also visit Tarragram, a unique paper making plant, set up to assist tribal women from the area.
 All the paper is made from recycled clothing and wood pulp.